ELIXIR-IIB-training/site/training_courses/first_course.md

-This page contains all the courses!
+This site is under construction!